 Historically, a slightly higher percentage of our customers have renewed their subscription products with us toward the end of the fourth quarter.
-While we execute projects for our customers throughout the year, we have historically experienced a slight upturn in our project-based business in the fourth quarter.

 Results of Operations

 The following table sets forth selected consolidated statements of operations data as a percentage of total revenues for each of the periods indicated.